-A Review of the Keeper Latex Menstrual Cup
+Keeper Menstrual Cup Review

-The big negative with a latex menstrual cup is that some people have an allergy to latex.
+The big negative with a latex menstrual cup is that some people have an allergy to it.
 Another possibility is that they begin to develop a latex allergy after years of using the Keeper Menstrual Cup.

 However, it’s not all bad for the Keeper Cup!
-The very, very good news is that the Keeper will last far longer than the silicone ones, up to 10 years in some cases.
+The very, very good news is that the Keeper, with proper care and cleaning will last far longer than the silicone ones, more than 10 years in some cases.

 Related: How Often to Replace a Menstrual Cup